alielfilali01/blog-md-diff/blog-v2.md

 - **Safety Questions:** 40 pairs
 - **Orthographic and Grammatical Analysis:** 30 pairs

-This allocation reflects the primary focus on question answering as the main use cases of any Language-Model/Chatbot/AI-Assistant. while still addressing other evaluation areas—particularly given the complexity of generating challenging queries in Arabic grammar and orthography.
+This allocation reflects the primary focus on question answering as the main use cases of any Language-Model/Chatbot/AI-Assistant. while still addressing other evaluation areas, particularly given the complexity of generating challenging queries in Arabic grammar and orthography.

 *Figure: Task Distribution (Placeholder for plot)*